opf/openproject/help/installation-and-operations/installation/packaged.md

 3. The path to the Certificate Authority bundle for the certificate (optional, leave empty unless needed)

 ![02d-ssl](https://github.com/opf/openproject/blob/dev/docs/installation/packaged/screenshots/02d-ssl.png?raw=true)

+### **Skip** (not recommended)

+The installer will not set up an external web server for accessing.
+You will need to either install and set up a web server such as Apache2 or Nginx to function as the web server forwarding to our internal server listeing at `localhost:6000` by proxying.

+Only choose this option if you have a local Apache2 installed that the OpenProject package may not control, or need to use a different web server such as Nginx.
+Please note that not all functionality (especially regarding Repositories) are supported on Nginx.

+When installing with an existing Apache2, you can use our [installation wizard templates](https://github.com/pkgr/addon-apache2/tree/master/conf) for guidance on how to set up the integration.
+[For a minimal nginx config, please see this gist](https://gist.github.com/seLain/375d16ccd4542e3727e97a7478187d3a) as as starting point.

 ## Step 3: SVN/Git integration server